Certificate in Customs and Trade

-To book any of these qualifications, please download and fill out the relevant qualification 'overview and booking form' and email your application to the above email address.
+To book any of these diplomas please download and fill out the relevant qualification 'overview and booking form' above and then email your application to the above email address.

 Delegates should quote 'ICAS' as their referral source and members should quote their ICAS membership number to take advantage of the discounted member price.

-By booking this course you are agreeing to Chartered Accountants Ireland's terms and conditions.
-Please see the booking Terms and Conditions to find our more.
+By booking this programme you are agreeing to Chartered Accountants Ireland's terms and conditions.
+Please see their booking Terms and Conditions to find out more.